Where to Ski And Snowboard -

 Summary

-If there is a better resort than Cervinia for those who like cruising on motorways in spring sunshine, we have yet to find it.
-And then there’s the easiest of Zermatt’s slopes just over the Swiss border.
+If there is a better resort than Cervinia for those who like easy cruising in spring sunshine, we have yet to find it.
+And then there’s more easy cruising on the gentlest of Zermatt’s slopes just over the Swiss border.

 And for the rest of us?
 Well, to be frank, the rest of us are better off elsewhere.
-In particular, those with an eye on bumps or powder over in Zermatt should probably think about residing there, not here.
-Despite major lift improvements in Zermatt, access to its best slopes is still a time-consuming business.
-And that’s assuming the exposed, 3300m-high link is open.
+In particular, those with an eye on bumps or powder over in Zermatt should stay there, not here – access to its best slopes is still time-consuming.

 The village was branded Cervinia when it was developed for skiing, but these days harks back to its mountaineering roots by prefixing that with its original name, Breuil.
 Ever heard of that?
 No, quite.
 So we’ll stick with Cervinia.